zaceno/webcomponent-transition-group/README.md

 # A Transition-Group Web Component

+NEW: more in depth docs and interactive examples here: https://zaceno.github.io/webcomponent-transition-group

 Using css transitions to manage elegant and smooth appearances and dissapearances of elements on ones pages can be difficult.
 In particular when using virtual-dom based frameworks, as they expect full control of the DOM, so one needs to keep track of the